The-SGH/House-Price-Prediction/README.md

 Download `train.csv` and `test.csv` from the
 [Kaggle competition page](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)
-and place them in the `data/` folder.
+and place them in the  root folder alongside the notebook.

 ---